Logo

 What Visorix Is And Does

-Visorix gives everyday creators the full VR180 stack: an affordable VR180 camera, software that stitches your footage automatically, and a VR app where viewers find and watch immersive video inside their headset.
-Three pieces, one ecosystem, no rough edges between them.
+Visorix gives creators a complete 3D cinema stack: a stereoscopic 3D camera, automated cinema-ready stitching, and a Virtara playback app where audiences watch immersive films inside a headset.
+Three pieces, one ecosystem, no rough edges between capture, mastering, and playback.

 01 · Camera